 Take a clear cell phone picture of the downloaded race form with race finish times clearly written.
-Send this picture to the Race Committee by emailing jtbuck@gmail.com or texting to 414-678-9291.
+Send this picture to the Race Committee by emailing takeela3692@gmail.com or texting to 414-881-9452 after verifying all your data immediately following the race.
 The sooner race times are received, the sooner they can be posted.